florinxfl/florin-core/technical_documentation/accelerated_testnet.md

 # Accelerated testnet

-Gulden implements a unique "accelerated testnet" system, that is used extensively by the developers for testing.
+Florin implements a unique "accelerated testnet" system, that is used extensively by the developers for testing.
 The system allows for the easy creation/management of multiple testnets, with different block target paramaters and different hash types; and even the ability to switch between them at will.

 This allows for easy setup of a custom testnet to test specific scenarios.